 Career coaches in the Career Center are available to assist you in each stage of this process.

 - Visit the Career Center to discover the possibilities and resources available to you.

 - Get involved in student organizations, service-learning projects, residence life activities and community events that interest you.

-- If you are unsure of how your strengths, abilities and interests translate into the world of work, contact the Career Center to take jobZology, Strong Interest Inventory and/or StrengthsFinder assessment.
-Meet with a career counselor to review the results and get started on a plan.
+- If you are unsure of how your strengths, abilities and interests translate into the world of work, contact the Career Center to take PathwayU, Strong Interest Inventory and/or StrengthsFinder assessments.
+Meet with a career coach to review the results and get started on a plan.

 - Reflect on and write down your jobs, awards, significant class projects and other items that will help you build a resume and portfolio.

 - Gain practical experience by getting a summer job or internship related to your potential major or career interests.
 Sign in to Handshake for job and internship postings, on and off campus.